ArshiaKSabet/pricing-component/README.md

  npm start
 ```

+# Live Demo

+[Here](https://elaborate-torrone-416705.netlify.app/) is a live demo of this project

 ## Code

 The files and folders which I think you might be interested to take a look at.